-Includes Divorce Care, Grief Share, HOPE 12-step program (substance abuse recovery), Co-Dependency for Men and Women, Parenting Skills and Dave Ramsey’s Financial Peace (getting and staying out of debt).
-Most groups meet at 7 p.m.
-A meal is available from 6-6:45 p.m.
+Groups include Divorce Care, Grief Share, HOPE 12-step program (substance abuse recovery), Co-Dependency for Men and Women, Parenting Skills and Dave Ramsey’s Financial Peace (getting and staying out of debt).
+Most groups meet at 7 p.m.; meal is available 6-6:45 p.m.

 “Special Parents — Special Kids,” a support group for parents of special-needs children, meets the first Monday of each month.

 Free child care and shuttle service available.
 Information: 733-6128.

 St. Luke’s Jerome is offering “Baby and Me” classes, 11 a.m. to noon Tuesdays at Jerome Public Library, 100 First Ave.
 E.

 This week’s topic: beginning discipline.
 The session is educational support for parents and babies.
 A lactation consultant and a baby scale are available each week.

 The labor support class of St. Luke’s Jerome prepared childbirth series, 7-9:30 p.m.
 Wednesday at the medical center, 709 N. Lincoln St., Jerome.

 Topic: labor process including starting, timing and comfort measures.
 Bring a labor support person, if possible.
 Mothers may enroll, even if their babies will be born at a different hospital.
 The class is offered separately, or as part of the childbirth series.